 The only Indiana Jones movie where his name doesn't appear in the title.
 Though re-releases of the movie on VHS, DVD, and Blu-ray are titled Indiana Jones and the Raiders of the Lost Ark on the front covers.

 A fiberglass boulder twenty-two feet (seven meters) in diameter was made for the scene where Indiana escapes from the temple.
-Steven Spielberg was so impressed by Production Designer Norman Reynolds' realization of his idea, that he gave the boulder a more prominent role in the film, and told Reynolds to let the boulder roll another fifty feet (fifteen meters).
+Steven Spielberg was so impressed by production designer Norman Reynolds's realization of his idea that he gave the boulder a more prominent role in the film, and told Reynolds to let the boulder roll another fifty feet (fifteen meters).